History of Bidston Lighthouse

 In 1763, four lighthouses were constructed in Wirral, two at Mockbeggar Wharf, and two at Hoylake.
 The Mockbeggar Lights, or “Sea Lights”, were leading lights that marked the safe passage through the Horse Channel.
 The “Lake Lights” marked the approach to a deep water mooring in the Dee Estuary called Hoyle Lake, from which the village of Hoylake took its name.
 It is no accident that the four lights were built so quickly.
 The previous year, an Act of Parliament had been passed empowering Liverpool to build lighthouses and levy light dues.
 They were allowed to borrow against future revenues from light dues to build the lighthouses, but they could not start charging light dues until a minimum of four lighthouses were operational.

-During the 1760s, William Hutchinson, then Liverpool Harbour Master and a former privateer, was experimenting at the signals station on Bidston Hill.
-He was able to boost the visibility of a lamp to unprecedented distances by placing it at the focus of a parabolic reflector.
+Around this time, William Hutchinson, then Liverpool Harbour Master and a former privateer, was experimenting with oil lamps and parabolic reflectors.
+He was able to boost the visibility of an oil lamp to unprecedented distances by placing it at the focus of a parabolic reflector.
 These catoptric lights were to revolutionise lighthouse optics.

 The first Bidston Lighthouse was built in 1771.
 It had an octagonal tower, and featured one of Hutchinson’s parabolic reflectors.
-This was a massive object, fully 13’6″ in diameter, according to Robert Stevenson, who visited in 1801, or perhaps it was only 12′ across, as reported by Hutchinson himself (perhaps Stevenson included the width of the frame in his measurement, and Hutchinson did not).
+This was a massive object, fully 13’6″ in diameter, according to Robert Stevenson, who visited in 1801, or more likely it was only 12′ across, as reported by Hutchinson himself and confirmed by Joseph Cachin in 1785 (perhaps Stevenson included the width of the frame in his measurement, and Hutchinson did not).
 Bidston’s reflector was probably the largest of its kind ever deployed in a lighthouse.
 It was soon found that an equivalent illumination could be had by carefully aligning several smaller reflectors, using significantly less oil.

 After the original lighthouse was damaged by fire in 1865, the Mersey Docks and Harbour Corporation commissioned a new building to continue the functions of both the lighthouse and telegraph stations.
 Designed in 1872 by George Fosbery Lyster, the present lighthouse and cottages were completed in 1873, at a budget of £970 for the tower, £1475 for keepers’ accommodation, £1600 for the lamp, and £250 for the panoramic glazing.
 The cottages provided ample accommodation for three keepers (two with families), and were connected to each other and to the lighthouse through a common hallway, so that every keeper had access to the lighthouse without leaving the building, and each had his own porch and front door.
 The hallway was lined with Ruabon tiles, and featured skylights along its long (north-south) axis.